The activity interview robotic who may not choose you

 “Before we completely depend upon that, we ought to ensure that there’s no bias in our records,” explains Mr. Skantze.

-Sweden does offer a particularly thrilling take a look at bed for AI recruitment.
+Sweden offers a particularly thrillingook at the bed for AI recruitment.

-As well as being a small united state of America with a reputation for early adoption with regards to new technology, ethnic variety inside the labor market is an in particular hot subject matter following record immigration in recent years.
+As well as being the small United States of America with a reputation for early adoption of new technology, ethnic variety inside the labor market is an in particular hot subject matter following record immigration in recent years.

 Unemployment amongst native Swedes is around 4%; however, the parent is more than 15% for citizens born overseas.
-Compare that to the UK, in which 5% of overseas-born citizens are without an activity.
+Compare that to the UK, where 5% of overseas-born citizens are without an activity.